mobilebarn/UNIFIED_COMMERCE/LATEST_PROGRESS_SUMMARY.md

-# UNIFIED COMMERCE - LATEST PROGRESS SUMMARY
+# RETAIL OS - LATEST PROGRESS SUMMARY

 ## 📅 Date: September 7, 2025

 ## 🎯 Executive Summary

-We have achieved a major milestone in the Unified Commerce platform development. **All 8 microservices are now successfully connected to the GraphQL Federation Gateway**, and both frontend applications (Next.js Storefront and React Admin Panel) are running.
+We have achieved a major milestone in the Retail OS platform development. **All 8 microservices are now successfully connected to the GraphQL Federation Gateway**, and both frontend applications (Next.js Storefront and React Admin Panel) are running.
 The Next.js Storefront is already connected to the GraphQL Federation Gateway and using real data.
 The focus now shifts to connecting the React Admin Panel to the GraphQL Federation Gateway and completing the remaining frontend functionality.

 ## ✅ Major Accomplishments